TaoK/PoorMansTSqlFormatter/README.txt

  - Optional colorized HTML output

+ - Fault-tolerant parsing and formatting - if some unknown SQL construct is encountered or a keyword is misinterpreted, parsing does not fail (but will simply not colorize or indent correctly).
+If the parsing fails more catastrophically, a "best effort" will be made and warning displayed.

 Limitations:
  - This is NOT a full SQL-parsing solution: only "coarse" parsing is performed, the